 Benefits of Warrant

-A company might issues stock warrants simply to attract more investors.
+A company might issue stock warrants to attract more investors.
 For a company, a warrant is the source of potential capital in the future when it is looking to raise additional capital without offering other bonds or stocks.

 Companies also seek warrants as a potential funding source that can keep them afloat in grave situations such as bankruptcy.
 Thus, it is a good capitalization option for start-ups or if the company is nearing bankruptcy.
 Further, some organizations also release warrants to gain goodwill, as convincing investors to pay $50 for a warrant is easy than asking them to buy a $500 share.

-For investors, it gives them a chance to buy the shares at a lower price without investing too much.
-For example, Company A issues bonds of face value $200 with a warrant $10 warrant, which will expire after five years.
+It gives investors a chance to buy the shares at a lower price without investing too much.
+For example, Company A issues bonds of the face value of $200 with a warrant $10 warrant, which will expire after five years.
 Now, the investor can buy the stock of Company A anytime within five years.
-He or she will benefit if the price of the stock is greater than $10.
+They will benefit if the price of the stock is greater than $10.

 Benefit of Call Options

 A call option is less risky than buying a share as they do not require the same investment as purchasing the stock.
 There are various strategies that expert traders can apply to minimize downside risks.
 Options traders do not indulge in too much fundamental research simply because options are extremely short-term trading instruments.
 Therefore, technical research comes in handy.

 Let us now check the differences between warrant vs call option;

 In the call option, the buyer gets the right but not the obligation to buy the underlying asset at a predetermined rate and time.
 On the other hand, the stock warrant gives the holder the right to avail of the specific number of shares at a pre-determined price and at a specific date.